 1. You Expect to Hire More Developers

-Flexibility is one of the primary reasons you should choose AWS for your business over other cloud computing services like Heroku.
-With AWS, you can iterate, experiment, and innovate easily through its massive global cloud infrastructure.
+Flexibility is one of the primary reasons you choose AWS for your business over other cloud computing services like Heroku.
+With AWS, you can iterate, experiment, and innovate efficiently through its massive global cloud infrastructure.
 For leveraging scalability, AWS can conveniently handle workload increase by distributing the resources depending on the demand.
-In fact, it is possible to do this within a few minutes.
+It is possible to do this within a few minutes.

-So, if you presently have only 3 developers and want to increase it to 10 or more in the time to come, AWS’s large cloud infrastructure makes it the right choice.
+So, if you presently have only three developers and want to increase it to 10 or more in the future, AWS’s extensive cloud infrastructure makes it the right choice.
 Even the top startups like AirBnB and Zocdoc are built on AWS.
-You won’t have to deal with any issues even if your team size increases in the near future as AWS cloud takes care of everything.
+You won’t have to deal with any issues even if your team size increases in the near future, as AWS cloud takes care of everything.
 Heroku hasn’t been created for team developers.

 When it comes to Heroku, a group of developers will have to share a single environment.
 This has the risk of getting stuck with modifications.
 Heroku shows its limitation very easily in this regard.
 Thus, it keeps the team from being productive.

-Official services, supported languages, and frameworks supported by Heroku are limited to work with.
+Official services supported by languages and frameworks supported by Heroku are limited to work with.
 So, your choice is severely limited.
 Moreover, because Heroku is a PaaS platform, you are locked with Heroku’s proprietary file system.
-It means that any file that you are storing on the server is going to disappear after the server is shut down and there is no guarantee of the file being present on other servers used by the application.
+It means that any file you are storing on the server will disappear after the server is shut down, and there is no guarantee of the file being present on other servers used by the application.

 But if you choose AWS as the prime cloud computing provider, you are going to gain access to an extensive list of services.
 For instance, the server package comes with a pre-configured Amazon Linux.
 It is available for web applications and other resources.
 This offers robust integration with the AWS platform through built-in API scripts and tools.